Kibowen/alx-low_level_programming/README.md

-an introduction into C programming.
+an introduction into low level programming